doublesecretagency/craft-googlemaps/docs/models/ipstack-model.md

 The Ipstack Model interacts with the [ipstack geolocation service](https://ipstack.com/).
 You can subscribe to ipstack and use their services to perform geolocation lookups on your visitors.

-::: warning FOR EDGE CASES ONLY
+:::warning FOR EDGE CASES ONLY
 You will rarely need to call this model directly.
 If you have ipstack configured as your default geolocation service, then the preferred method is to perform geolocation normally.

 For more info, check out the guide on [Complex Geolocation...](/guides/complex-geolocation/)